jnoortheen/pipm/README.rst

    * new command
    * equivalent to calling ``pip install`` with ``--upgrade`` flag
    * update a single package or the whole environment when no argument given.

+#.
+   save/freeze

+   * extends the standard freeze command to save the currently installed packages

 Features
 ========